|Latimer Reef, NY|

 Lighthouse keeping was never meant for the faint-hearted.
 On March 1, 1914 a huge storm swept in from the east, while inside Latimer Reef Lighthouse, Keeper William H. Smith noted in his log, “The sea was so high that it broke over the Platform and Pier.”
 Somehow, the keeper was able to single-handedly tie down the station’s two boats, although his personal skiff was smashed to pieces.
 Not long after that, the woodshed and then the outhouse disappeared under a wall of water.
 Smith ended a letter to his superiors by noting, “There is no wood at the station.
 The pier has been weakened.”

 The station was automated in 1954, and the three coastguardsmen connected with the lighthouse were reassigned to Fort Trumbull.
 In 1983, the fourth-order Fresnel lens was removed from the lighthouse and replaced with a 300-mm lens.
-The old lens was apparently moved to the Elbow of Cross Ledge Lighthouse in Delaware Bay.
+The old lens was apparently moved to Elbow of Cross Ledge Lighthouse in Delaware Bay.
 Latimer Reef Lighthouse continues to flash a white light every six seconds, using a modern, solar-powered optic.

 In July 2008, Latimer Reef Lighthouse, deemed excess by the Coast Guard, was “made available at no cost to eligible entities defined as Federal Agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes.”
 After no organization was awarded the lighthouse, it was placed on the General Services Administration online auction site on June 30, 2010.
 The property ended up selling for $225,000 on August 23, 2010 to a bidder with the code name “nogard.”
 The new owner of the lighthouse has been identified as Scott Phillips, who in 2015 started Latimer Light Capital, a financial services company.